purescript/purescript/docs/source/types.rst

   test = runFoo Foo ++ runFoo (Bar "Test")

 In the example, Foo is a tagged union type which has two constructors.
-It's first constructor `Foo` takes no argument, and it's second ``Bar`` takes one, which must be a String.
+It's first constructor ``Foo`` takes no argument, and it's second ``Bar`` takes one, which must be a String.

-``runFoo`` is an example of pattern matching on a tagged union type to discover its constructor, and the last line shows how ``Foo``s are constructed.
+``runFoo`` is an example of pattern matching on a tagged union type to discover its constructor, and the last line shows how to construct values of type ``Foo``.

 Functions
 ---------